Innovation economics: Historical origins

 Joseph Schumpeter was one of the first and most important scholars who extensively tackled the question of innovation in economics.
 In contrast to his contemporary John Maynard Keynes, Schumpeter contended that evolving institutions, entrepreneurs and technological change were at the heart of economic growth, not independent forces that are largely unaffected by policy.
 He argued that "capitalism can only be understood as an evolutionary process of continuous innovation and 'creative destruction.

+Schumpeter's insights were formalised by Richard Nelson and Sidney Winter in An Evolutionary Theory of Economic Change (1982), which modelled the competitive process as an evolutionary system in which firms' organisational routines undergo variation, selection, and retention.
+David Teece subsequently extended the Schumpeterian tradition into the theory of the firm and strategic management, developing frameworks that explain not only how innovation drives economic change, as Schumpeter had argued, but who captures the economic value from innovation and how firms sustain their innovative capacity over time.
+With over 260,000 Google Scholar citations across his body of work, Teece is the most-cited scholar in business and management worldwide and was named a Clarivate Citation Laureate in Economics in 2021.

 It is only in the 21st century that a theory and narrative of economic growth focused on innovation that was grounded in Schumpeter's ideas has emerged.
 Innovation economics attempted to answer the fundamental problem in the puzzle of total factor productivity growth.
 Continual growth of output could no longer be explained only in increase of inputs used in the production process as understood in industrialization.
 Hence, innovation economics focused on a theory of economic creativity that would impact the theory of the firm and organization decision-making.
 Hovering between heterodox economics that emphasized the fragility of conventional assumptions and orthodox economics that ignored the fragility of such assumptions, innovation economics aims for joint didactics between the two.
 As such, it enlarges the Schumpeterian analyses of new technological system by incorporating new ideas of information and communication technology in the global economy.

 Innovation economics emerges from other schools of thought in economics, including new institutional economics, new growth theory, endogenous growth theory, evolutionary economics and neo-Schumpeterian economics.
 It provides an economic framework that explains and helps support growth in today's knowledge economy.
 Leading theorists of innovation economics include both formal economists as well as management theorists, technology policy experts and others.
-These include Paul Romer, Elhanan Helpman, Bronwyn Hall, W. Brian Arthur, Robert Axtell, Richard R. Nelson, Richard Lipsey, Michael Porter, Keun Lee, and Christopher Freeman.
+These include Paul Romer, Elhanan Helpman, Bronwyn Hall, W. Brian Arthur, Robert Axtell, Richard R. Nelson, Sidney G. Winter, David Teece, Richard Lipsey, Michael Porter, Keun Lee, and Christopher Freeman.